richlip/mws-restaurant-stage-1-master/README.md

 The layout of the Restaurant detailsite is not finnished, as i wanted to implement a button to open the review container. will be done soon.

-Another note from me, there is a audit to make (lighthouse), in the optionssection, uncheck the clear storage checkbox, as one statement from lighthouse is, to cache the pictures, so with a cleared storage, the page have to load the pics from the server.
+Another note from me, the map is shown on click, that's faster to load...

 Last note, In one section of lighthouse (responsive), i do not reach 90 (points), as my localhost have not https, what lighthouse recommends.